About Charan Paduka Badrinath

 Hire a local guide if needed: If you are a first-timer or beginner, hire a local guide who can guide you about the trails.

 The distance to Charan Paduka is approximately 3 km from the Badrinath temple.
-It is accessible by trek.
+It is accessible by trek through rough and steep trails.

 Why is Charan Paduka famous?